 Introduction to Windows Commands

 Everything that we enjoy virtually has a platform that is called an operating system.
-In all of the devices where it requires to run the software, there must exist an operating system which could provide the platform to the software to function.
+In all of the devices where it requires to run the software, there must exist an operating system that could provide the platform for the software to function.
 Based on the usage requirements, there are several operating systems out there in the market.
-For instance, if anyone wants to ensure the security of any system, they are expected to use Kali Linux, while for the organization that needs a simple GUI based operating system so that the business processes could be done prefers windows.
-Here in this article, we will be focusing on the Windows operating system and being specific; we will be focusing on the commands that we use in the window to get some of the work done using the command prompt.
+For instance, if anyone wants to ensure the security of any system, they are expected to use Kali Linux, while the organization that needs a simple GUI-based operating system so that the business processes could be done prefers windows.
+Here in this article, we will be focusing on the Windows operating system, and, being specific, we will be focusing on the commands that we use in the window to get some of the work done using the command prompt.

-- There are several Windows commands available which have been introduced to get the work done using the command line interface.
+- Several Windows commands have been introduced to get the work done using the command line interface.

-- Though it is easy to work with the GUI, in some cases, CLI can be more helpful to the user.
+- Though it is easy to work with the GUI, CLI can be more helpful to the user in some cases.

 Below are some of the important or frequently used Windows commands

 - Cd Command – CD stands for change directory.
 This command is used to change the directory.
-When the user wants to jump from one directory to another, they can leverage this command to do so.
+When the user wants to jump from one directory to another, they can leverage it.

 - Date command – The date command is used to get the current date of the system.
 What all the user needs to write Date in the command prompt, and the output will be the date.

 - Dir command – Dir command is used to get the list of all the directories.
 Every directory that is created in the system can be listed using this command.